 I’m still working with Keegan Long-Wheeler and Maddie Shellgren on a big project for this summer.
 Unfortunately, I still need to write up introduction to the project.
 I’m so excited about it and think it’s such a big deal that I’m having a hard time finding ways to even describe what it is.
 Hopefully, I’ll get that up this week.

 What I’m Reading

 I’m trying to read a book every week this year.
-This week I read:
+By my counting, this is the 18th week of the year, and I’ve read 23 books.
+This week I finished reading:

 - Shoshana Zuboff’s The Age of Surveillance Capitalism